d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/05_telnet_server.md

 > control information in an 8-bit byte oriented data connection over the
 > Transmission Control Protocol (TCP).

-Sometimes, the ability to login into guest system for debugging is essential.
+Sometimes, the ability to login into the guest system for debugging is essential.
+This ability helps run multiple processes in different terminals.
-This ability helps to run multiple processes in different terminal.
-For example, when testing FIFO device driver, two or more terminals are needed in which processes fetching and feeding data to and from FIFO device simultaneously.
+For example, when testing the FIFO device driver, two or more terminals are needed to fetch and feed data from and to the FIFO device simultaneously.

-Using **Telenet** is a simple solution to this problem.
-Benefit from the integration of telnet server in BusyBox binary, setting up telnet for remote login is fairly easy.
+Using **Telnet**, which implements the DARPA protocol, is a simple solution to this problem.
+Benefiting from the integration of telnet server in BusyBox binary, setting up telnet for remote login is pretty easy.

-busybox contains a telnet server, i.e `telnetd`.
-We cannot directly use `telnetd` command to start telnet server if we have not set pty properly.

-The telnet server in Busybox is command `telnetd`; it is not a fully functional service of telnet, which only provides fundamental functionalities.
-To use Busybox's `telnetd` command, a **pts** device node must exist.
+The `telnet` server in the Busybox is named `telnetd`; it only provides fundamental functionalities compared to a complete version of the telnet server usually installed via the package manager on a regular Linux distribution.

 # Setup pts device node

+It must have a **pts** device node exist to make Busybox function correctly.
+Create the device node by invoking:

 ```bash
 cd $LDD_ROOT/initramfs